johnfairh/site/sourcekit_cursorinfo.md

 hierarchy.

-Doc comment handling: uses `ide::getDocumentationCommentAsXML()` which does the parent lookup, then does it again if it fails in a different way?
-Odd.
+Doc comment handling: uses `ide::getDocumentationCommentAsXML()` which does the parent lookup for class inheritance and protcol extensions, then does some custom code to look up protocol conformance.

 Uses `PrintOptions::printQuickHelpDeclaration()` style for the annotated declaration field which is copied to the XML field, and also the fully-annotated